What is a Network Operating System?

 - Provide good security.

-- Upgradation of new technology and hardware can be easily implemented in network.
+- Upgradation of new technology and hardware can be easily implemented in the network.

-- Provide remote access to server from different locations.
+- Provide remote access to servers from different locations.

 Disadvantages of Network operating systems :